Kjm489/Kjm489.github.io/FAQ.md

 No refunds are available after 5 days.

-Special Project: Details are discussed with clients Refund Policy on Special Projects with Writing/Story Creation - No Refunds after 7-days!
+Special Project: Details are discussed with clients Refund Policy on Special Projects with Writing/Story Creation - No Refunds after 7-days.
+Refund Policy is Applied = 20% Retained/80% Refund.
 No Edits after 7/14 days depending on Batch Size.

 Please Note: Services provided do not include a guarantee of quality.
 By making payment, the client agrees to the terms and acknowledges the FAQ summary